 Keep in mind those who receive emails from abroad receive many, many emails.
 Your email can be one of HUNDREDS.
 Make yours memorable.
 Make yours stand out by applying these tips.

 Author, Jennifer Kumar is hired by Indian corporates to help them communicate more effectively with Americans.
-If you are looking for communicative English and cultural sensitization training programs in Infopark, Kerala, contact Jennifer today.
+If you are looking for communicative English (Email training program) and cultural sensitization training programs in Infopark, Kerala, contact Jennifer today.